waveform80/pibootctl/docs/pibootctl.rst

 .. code-block:: text

-    pictl [-h] [--version] command ...
+    pibootctl [-h] [--version] command ...

 Description
 ===========

-The :command:`pictl` utility exists to query and manipulate the boot configuration of the Raspberry Pi.
+The :command:`pibootctl` utility exists to query and manipulate the boot configuration of the Raspberry Pi.
 It also permits easy storage and retrieval of boot configurations.
 Each of the commands provided by the utility are listed in the following section.